jnskkmhr/DRL_RND/README.md

 # Random Network Distillation

 Code under development.
+The code is based on provided assignments and https://github.com/leggedrobotics/rsl_rl

 ## Before start
+If you are running on colab:
+* No installation is needed.
+You can either download the train_colab.ipynb file and open it in colab, or go to colab-> Open notebook -> GitHub and then paste the URL of this repository.
+Note that we cannot control the exact environment of colab and most of the testing are done on the local machine.

+If you are running on your local machine:
-Install uv (a package manager) if you do not have it.
+* Install uv (a package manager) if you do not have it.
+* Head to requirements.txt and change the torch version according to your cuda installation, then run the installation commands below.
+Note that the virtual environment can occupy more than 5 GB of disk space.

 ## Installation
 ```bash